m-expunged/guacamole-sharp/README.md

 ### Unencrypted connection arguments

-While most arguments for connections should be packed into the encrypted token string, there is also the option to send certain arguments as an unencrypted query parameter by adding them to the unencrypted connection arguments dictionary for their respective connection type.
+While most arguments for connections should be packed into the encrypted token string, there is also the option to send certain arguments as an unencrypted query parameter.

+To allow arguments to be sent unencrypted, add them to the unencrypted connection arguments dictionary for their respective connection type inside the appsettings.json.

 All valid guacamole-protocol arguments can used in their unencrypted form, except for the connection type (ssh/rdp/...) which is the only argument that is required to be passed via the connection token.